formsend/nano/README.md

 # **Free NANO Blockchain Payment API ([Nano.to](https://api.nano.to))**

-Use this API to create payment pages (like Stripe Checkout) for NANO crypto currency.
+Use this API to create hosted payment links (like Stripe Checkout) for your NANO address.
 Accessible from any internet connected device with a modern web browser.

 Anonymous, no account or API key required to use.